huxianyin/hu_ShiftInvarianceValidation_Biosignals2020/README.md

 ### Results

-- Evaluate using Accuracy and Consistency
+#### Evaluate using Accuracy and Consistency
+- Accuracy : classification accuracy on test data
+- Consistency : how often the model predict the same label given 2 different shift to the same input

 | Data Augmentation | 1-Layer| 2-Layer| 3-Layer|
 | --- | --- | --- | --- |